Testing

 Copy linkTesting with real devices

-Testing with real devices is the the natural next step after sandbox testing has been concluded.
+Testing with real devices is the natural next step after Sandbox testing has been concluded.
 When testing with real devices we recommend having two separate Enode production clients.
 One staging environment to test your functionality with a real device prior to launching, and one live environment which is tied to your live app.

 Copy linkStaging environment